-Despite months of protests from residents, the Boston Zoning Commission unanimously approved plans for a 47-story tower with condominiums and retail space at Copley Place, paving the way for to start construction in the fall 2012.
+Despite , the Boston Zoning Commission unanimously approved plans for a 47-story tower with condominiums and retail space at Copley Place, paving the way for to start construction in the fall 2012.

 Following a three-hour meeting heavily attended by those both supportive and opposed to the project, Chairman Bob Foundren called the building “elegant and sensitively designed for it’s location.”